The Playbook On

 Uniting with similar disease organizations can help when advocating for shared objectives, such as research funding, regulatory issues or unmet care needs.

-Encourage patients to share their personal stories early and often
+Encourage those living with the disease to share their personal stories early and often

-Sharing stories from patients is one of the most vital parts of patient-centric organizing.
+Sharing stories from those living with the disease is one of the most vital parts of patient-centric organizing.
 They are the true experts -- help them reach others with their experiences and passion by connecting them with media, building social profiles and recording videos.